two-torial/two-torial/docs/games/bemani/iidx/common/31plus/troubleshooting.md

 !!! tip ""

 	When using this patch, you must set your audio device's sample rate to 48000 Hz.
-See [audio](setup.md#audio) for more details.